DmitryTsepelev/graphql-ruby-persisted_queries/README.md

 HTTP method verification is important, because when mutations are allowed via `GET` requests, it's easy to perform an attack by sending the link containing mutation to a signed in user.

+## Tracing and instrumentation

+An experimental tracing feature can be enabled by setting `tracing: true` when configuring the plugin.
+Read more about this feature in the [Tracing guide](docs/tracing.md).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/DmitryTsepelev/graphql-ruby-persisted_queries.